 Referring directly to the worries the client mentioned during the SEO discovery call in the SEO Proposal shows you clearly understand your client’s needs.
 Showing that you can empathize with their problems and offer active solutions is our starting point.

-With the pain clearly described, you’ll want to then outline some of the client’s campaign or business goals.
+With the pain clearly described, you’ll want to outline some of the client’s campaign or business goals.

 You might be tempted to set unrealistic goals like doubling traffic from Google or ranking a specific keyword on page 1 of the search results.
-At Pathfinder SEO we recommend avoiding this type of goal setting for two important reasons:
+At Pathfinder SEO, we recommend avoiding this type of goal-setting for two important reasons:

 - They are hard to guarantee.
 Next to impossible, really.
 SEO is continually evolving and thus unpredictable.

-- They don’t address what your prospect really wants and needs; business growth.
+- They don’t address what your prospect really wants and needs: business growth.

 Examples of responses you may hear include: